murex/EventStormingJournal/_pages/1h-event-storming-book.md

 - Decide where to act
 - Act!
 - Follow-up
-- Going further with Event Storming the flow
+- Event Storming the flow in 3 minutes

 ### 6. Remote facilitation